webbhuset/test-elm-performance/README.md

 2. **diff**: The time it takes to compare the generated tree with previous VDOM tree and generating a patch (the Reconciliation algorithm).
 3. **apply**: This is the time it takes to apply the changes to the "real" DOM.

-Two scenarios can easly be compared:
+Two scenarios can be compared in this app:

 1. A small portion of the DOM is changed.
 (Open / Close the accordion)
 2. The whole page is re-rendered.
 (Change the Implementation)